 3D Scans: Find Out How You Will Look After Botox Treatment

 Do you ever find yourself wondering what you would look like if you had a dermal filler or Botox injection?
-Medical practitioners from all over the world are hoping that soon they’ll be able to provide their patients with a more precise image of how they could look following dermal fillers or Botox treatment.
+Medical practitioners from all over the world with the help of different Botox filler course are hoping that soon they’ll be able to provide their patients with a more precise image of how they could look following dermal fillers or Botox treatment.

 3D Imaging Technique

 Epiclinic’s Michael Molton, a premium cosmetic clinic in Adelaide Australia, started developing a 3D imaging technique after he became annoyed with before-and-after 2D photos.